Example: Parallelized Face Detection

-Because Sieve makes it easy to push to function queues, it’s relatively easy to parallelize data processing operations in just a few lines of code.
-To learn this, we’ll build an app that performs face detection on a video using Sieve.
+Because Sieve makes it easy to push to function queues, it’s easy to parallelize data processing operations in just a few lines of code.
+In this example, we’ll build an app that performs face detection on a video using Sieve.

 Let’s start with a simple function that has ffmpeg installed.
-This will allow us to split a video into many frames that get processed later on.
+This will allow us to split a video into many frames.

 import sieve